graze/blog/_posts/2014-11-14-how-to-get-yourself-a-job-at-silicon-milkroundabout.md

+---
+title: "How to get yourself a job at Silicon Milkroundabout"
+---

 # A recruiterâ€™s tips

 With Silicon Milkroundabout (SMR) approaching, Hannah Manku, an experienced recruiter here at graze, describes what it is that recruiters remember at networking events and why â€¦